regebro/how-to-diff-xml/talk.rst

 .. note::

-    So, diffing XML was trickier than we though, so why not use somebodies library?
+    Diffing XML was trickier than we thought, and why not use somebodies library?
 So, we took over maintenance of the xmldiff library.
 It existed, seemed to work, but was unmaintained, which is why it wasn't used from the start.